MUDE-2025/GA1.4/03 River flow velocity/Report_flow_velocity.md

 **Question 1**

 Give a short description of the provided dataset in statistical terms.
-Visualize the data and choose a parametric distribution function for each variable between the indicated ones: choose between Exponential and Gaussian distribution to model the wave height, and between Uniform and Gumbel for the wave period.
+Visualize the data and choose a parametric distribution function for each variable between the indicated ones: choose between lognormal and uniform distribution to model the water depth $h$, and between a Gaussian or Gumbel distribution for the flow rate $q$.
 Justify your choice based on the previous description and visualization.

 _You should describe your data with only a few sentences, and be sure to use quantitative information!
 Refer to that description to choose the parametric distribution function.
 You can also include some plots that may support your reasoning._